Sometimes Reiki practitioners want to know, “How can Reiki heal my relationship? What special practice do I need?”

 Reiki practice helps you experience the love in your heart.
 Take the time to do that, and someone else just might notice.

 The LOVE photo above was taken in San Miguel de Allende, Mexico at last year’s Heart of Practice Reiki Retreat.
-Early fee for the March 4-11, 2017 retreat ends February 4.
-There are still a few spaces.
+Early fee for the February 10-17, 2018 retreat ends December 28.
+Two spaces are still available.
 Is one of them yours?
-Or come with friends and take the casa on the hill!